rickosborne/cascades/md/01-0-1-cruising-altitude.md

 "Nervous flyer, mister … ?"

 "Duchesne."
 He held out a hand which I would have sworn should have held the two bottles but was empty.
 "But Jim is fine."

 _Jim Duchesne, 21C.
 Got it._

+He continued as he shook my hand with a light, respectful but not-too-formal touch.
 "Let's just say I know how old this plane is and what that means."

 I didn't have a response for that.